grpc/grpc-node/doc/compression.md

 **grpc.default_compression_algorithm** (int)

-Default compression algorithm for the channel.
+Default compression algorithm for the channel, applies to sending messages.

 Possible values for this option are:
 - `0` - No compression